Alumni Interviewer FAQ

 I know a student who is applying to Georgetown Law.
 Am I eligible to interview them?

-No. We require that if alumni are assigned a candidate they happen to know, they excuse themselves and request another candidate to interview.
+No. If you are assigned a candidate you happen to know, you must excuse yourself and request another candidate to interview.
 This policy safeguards the best interests of candidates and Georgetown Law.
 You are, however, welcome to provide a letter of recommendation for any candidate you know who is applying to Georgetown Law and that recommendation will be included in the applicant’s file for review by the Admissions Committee.

 When will interviewing take place?

-We typically begin extending invitations to interview in October and continue through the admissions cycle into March.
+We typically begin extending invitations to interview in October and continue through the admissions cycle, with almost all interviews completed by April.

 How many interviews do you expect each alumni interviewer to conduct?

-We estimate alumni will conduct 1 - 3 interviews over the course of the entire admission season (November – March).
+We estimate alumni will conduct 1 - 3 interviews over the course of the entire admission season.
 Please let us know if you are willing to conduct additional interviews.

 Where should I conduct the interview?

-Interviews will again be conducted this year entirely virtually.
-Interviews are welcome and encouraged to be conducted via Zoom, FaceTime, or any similar online portal of your choice.
+Interviews are encouraged to be conducted via Zoom, FaceTime, or any similar online portal of your choice.
+Do not record virtual interviews in any way.

 How long should the interview be?

-This typical interview lasts about 30 to 60 minutes for an interview.
+This typical interview lasts about 30 to 60 minutes.

 What information will be provided to me about an applicant?

 Your unique personal interaction with the applicant will serve as a source of additional information the Committee could not otherwise obtain.
-Therefore, the Committee has decided not to provide such numerical information as LSAT scores or GPA prior to the interview so as not to inadvertently influence the nature of your discussion or resulting evaluation.
-However, you should ask your interviewee to provide you with a resume in advance of the interview.
+Therefore, the Committee has decided not to provide numerical information such as LSAT scores or GPA to avoid inadvertently influencing the nature of your discussion or resulting evaluation.
+However, you should ask your interviewee to provide you with a resume before of the interview.

 Are there specific questions I should ask?